freeCodeCamp/freeCodeCamp/guide/english/python/functions/index.md

   ```

 - The block of code that the function will run includes all statements indented within the function.
+- While similar to classes, functions are different.

   ```python
   def myFunc():